ryanzhang-200/PCBuilder/README.md

 As a user I would like to remove said PC

-*I'm so sorry for the who has to mark all of this*
+*I'm so sorry for the TA who has to mark all of this*